t-animal/secure-offline-password-storage/README.md

 2. The implementation does not protect against side-channel-attacks like timing attacks during encryption or decryption, apart from the padding of the input, which also serves as obfuscation of how long the original string is.
 3. Writing down the secret strings is tedious and error-prone.
-It is recommeded to decrypt *from paper* after copying.
+It is recommended to decrypt *from paper* after copying.
 Also, make sure that you don't leave imprints on other pieces of paper lying below the one you're writing to.